RishiRaj22/Ghost/README.md

 All the functionalities will run independent of your configuration.

-The class raj.rishi.ghost.backend.AddItems is optional, you can use it as a template to support connection to a database to show the icons, name and store the associated command to facilitate the process of opening an app.
+The class raj.rishi.ghost.backend.AddItems is optional, you can use it as a template to support connection to a database or any other data source that contains information about the apps, commands needed to launch the app, it's icon, name, etc.
-The table used to show icons in a table could have the following items, as in the given project:
+The provided demo raj.rishi.ghost.backend.AddItems uses a MySQL database On similar lines, the database table used to show icons in a table could have structure similar to the demo:

 | Serial No.    | Name        |Datatype |
 | ------------- |:-------------:| -----:|